-Bear Mountain Loop Trail is a 4.1 mile moderately trafficked loop trail located near Bear Mountain, NY that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+Bear Mountain Loop Trail is a 4.1 mile moderately trafficked loop trail located near Bear Mountain, New York that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash